-There were forty-five members present virtually and in person, which were entitled to vote.
-In addition, 5 proxies were received.
-Accordingly, the Chairman declared that the quorum required in terms of the Registered Scheme Rules for the holding of an Annual General Meeting and the passing of the resolutions set out in the notice of the Annual General Meeting were present.
+There were thirty-eight members present virtually, in person and by proxies, which were entitled to vote.
+Accordingly, the Chairman declared the meeting quorate as required by the Registered Scheme Rules for the holding of an Annual General Meeting and the passing of the resolutions as set out in the notice of the Annual General Meeting.
 He therefore declared the meeting duly constituted.